 Transfer of equity is the method of addition or removal of individual(s) from the title deeds of a property.
 Royce Legal Solicitors are experienced in transferring equity.
 Our specialist team will be happy to be of assistance if you have any questions about the transfer of equity process.
 We believe in providing prompt and reliable service to our clients.
-Please get in touch with one of our Conveyancing solicitors by calling 01706 655 592
+Please get in touch with one of our Conveyancing solicitors by calling 01924 664177.

 Transfer of equity is the legal process through which ownership of the equity of the property is changed.
-Equity refers to the value of the home/property.
-Not inclusive of the outstanding mortgage.
+Equity refers to the value of the home/property, not inclusive of the outstanding mortgage.

 Equity involves the addition or removal of individuals to the property deeds or transferring the property between members of the family.
 Below are some of the reasons why people seek transfer of equity: